-In keeping with its mission, the University has two institutional required courses for every master's program: CS 534 Doctrine of Revelation and MI 601 Cross-Cultural Ministries Practicum.
-The courses are designed to provide students with a sound education and prepare them for a life of service.
-CS 534, The Doctrine of Revelation, focuses on the nature and sufficiency of Scripture, which is fundamental to biblical education and a Christian worldview.
-MI 601, Cross Cultural Ministries Practicum, focuses on ministry in the cross cultural global environment of the twenty-first century.
-The perspective and objectives of the course are fundamental to the world mission emphasis of the University in its intent to equip all students to fulfill the Great Commission.
-These two courses undergird the reality of the University's biblical and global focus echoed in its tag line, "From the very first verse, to the very last tribe."
+In keeping with its mission, the University requires a biblical component to all of its master's degrees so as to undergird the reality of the University's biblical and global focus echoed in its tag line, "From the very first verse, to the very last tribe."
+This component is designed to provide students with a sound education and prepare them for a life of service.
+It focuses on the nature and sufficiency of Scripture, which is fundamental to biblical education and a Christian worldview, and on ministry in the cross cultural global environment of the twenty-first century, which is fundamental to the world mission emphasis of the University in its intent to equip all students to fulfill the Great Commission.
+A school may choose one of two ways to fulfill this component when they craft Master's degrees.
+They can either choose to have their students take a single course: CS 500 Word and Witness in the Workplace; or take two courses: CS 534 Doctrine of Revelation and MI 601 Cross-Cultural Ministries Practicum.